 The Oklahoma City Department of Airports is comprised of three airports: Will Rogers World Airport, Wiley Post Airport and Clarence E. Page Airport.
 The airports are owned by the City of Oklahoma City and leased to the Oklahoma City Airport Trust, which oversees the management of the facilities.
 The department is led by Mark Kranenburg, Director of Airports, who is responsible for the operations of the airport system.

 WILL ROGERS WORLD AIRPORT

 With three major runways—two 9,800-ft parallel runways and one 7,800-ft crosswind runway—Will Rogers World Airport can accommodate any size aircraft.
-With a strong mix of commercial, freight, military, corporate and general aviation activity, the number of operations for 2013 exceeded 113,000.
+With a strong mix of commercial, freight, military, corporate and general aviation activity, the number of operations for 2014 neared 123,000.

-Five commercial carriers serve Will Rogers with an average of 75 total daily departures.
+Six commercial carriers will serve Will Rogers in 2015 with an average of 75 total daily departures.
 22 destinations in 2015 will be served nonstop.
 Total passenger traffic for 2014 was 3,834,009, an all-time record for WRWA.

 Will Rogers World Airport encompasses Oklahoma City's Foreign Trade Zone, providing cargo logistics and tariff-related advantages for companies who trade internationally.
-With its central location, just minutes from “America’s Crossroads” (the junction of I-35, I-40 and I-44) and large developable tracts of land that include property adjacent to I-44 known as Lariat Landing, Will Rogers World Airport offers great development opportunities for aviation, aviation support, industrial, office and retail businesses.
+With its central location just minutes from “America’s Crossroads” (the junction of I-35, I-40 and I-44) and with large developable tracts of land that include property adjacent to I-44 known as Lariat Landing, Will Rogers World Airport offers great development opportunities for aviation, aviation support, industrial, office and retail businesses.